 “You are what you eat,” says skincare expert Dr Arleen Lamba over email.
 “If you eat foods high in salt content or preservatives, you will notice not only that your skin is puffy, but that it also is dry.
 Some good ingredients to look for are omega-3 fatty acids, silica-rich foods, and of course foods that are antioxidant-rich.”

 Next time you’re skin is feeling a little less than ideal, try eating the following foods that will help nourish your skin and keep it healthy and moisturized.

 Fatty fish such as salmon, herring, tuna, and trout contain high amounts of omega-3 fatty acids, which help retain moisture and strengthen your skin’s barrier.
 Symptoms of omega-3 deficiencies include dry skin, so load up on fish and other omega-3-rich foods such as flaxseed to keep your skin hydrated.

 Nuts are rich in vitamin E, which has long been touted as a skincare saviour.
 Vitamin E protects the skin from oxidative cell damage, and like omega-3 fatty acids, protects the skin barrier from external damage such as UV rays.

 Easily available in Tricity

 Like nuts, avocado is rich in vitamin E and other antioxidants.
-The fruit is also rich in monounsaturated fats, which not only keeps skin moist, but prevents skin from aging and reduces inflammation.
+The fruit is also rich in monounsaturated fats, which not only keeps skin moist but prevents skin from ageing and reduces inflammation.

 4. Sweet Potato

 These beta-carotene-rich root vegetables contain an abundance of vitamin A, one of the most important nutrients for preventing dry skin.
-These antioxidants help repair tissue damage and prevent premature aging.
+These antioxidants help repair tissue damage and prevent premature ageing.